duncanvanzyl/hass-weather-clothing/README.md

       hours: 24
 ```

-## Selector
+## Sensor Conditions

-Selector allows you to set appropriate outerwear (or anything else really) based
+Conditions allows you to set appropriate outerwear (or anything else really) based
 on forecast conditions.
 The format is a named clothing item as a key with a list
 of weather conditions (criteria) that need to be met for that clothing item to
 be appropriate.
 All criteria must be met for the clothing to be recommended.